torchpipe/torchpipe.github.io/docs/welcome.md

 # Welcome to the TorchPipe Documentation!

-Torchpipe is a multi-instance pipeline parallel library that acts as a bridge between lower-level acceleration libraries (e.g., TensorRT, OpenCV) and RPC frameworks, ensuring a strict decoupling from them.
-It offers a thread-safe function interface for the PyTorch frontend at a higher level, while empowering users with fine-grained backend extension capabilities at a lower level.
-It maximizes service throughput while meeting latency requirements.
+TorchPipe is a multi-instance pipeline parallel library that provides a seamless integration between lower-level acceleration libraries (such as TensorRT and OpenCV) and RPC frameworks.
+It achieves strict decoupling from these libraries, offering a thread-safe function interface for the PyTorch frontend at a higher level.
+At the same time, it enables users to extend the backend capabilities at a lower level.
+TorchPipe's design ensures high service throughput while meeting latency requirements.

-This document will be continuously updated along with the code changes.
-You can:
+This document is continuously updated to reflect code changes, allowing you to:

-- Learn the TorchPipe documentation and quickly get started with the TorchPipe library.
+- Quickly get started with the TorchPipe library by learning from the TorchPipe documentation.
-- Participate in open source development, track document updates, and become a contributor to the TorchPipe documentation.
+- Become a contributor to the TorchPipe documentation by tracking updates and participating in open source development.
-- Join the TorchPipe community, meet peers, and participate in more discussions and exchanges.
+- Join the TorchPipe community to meet peers, engage in discussions, and exchange knowledge.

-Now, let's start the journey of exploring the official TorchPipe documentation!
+Let's begin exploring the official TorchPipe documentation.